TranscryptOrg/Transcrypt/transcrypt/docs/sphinx/philosophy_directions.rst

 For them the news is that they have more viable options:

 Is HTML ok?
 They can use it.
 Do they find it restrictive?
 They can manipulate the underlying object model directly in Python.
 Is CSS ok for them?
-No urge to change then.
+No need to change then.
 Do they find it utterly confusing, inconsequent, repetitive and static?
 They can access the underlying style attributes dynamically in Python.
 Is JavaScript ok for them?
 If it ain't broke, don't fix it.
 Did they already experience that for larger applications the overall structure tends to become messy?
 They can switch to Python, keeping full access to any JavaScript library.

 Recently legitimate worries have surfaced about the JavaScript world becoming more an more fragmented.
 Transcrypt is not about fragmentation but about unification.
 It doesn't introduce a new language.
 It makes a mainstream server side language available for development of client side code, without sacrificing performance, compactness or compatibility.